What Is Process-Based Therapy? And Why Is It So Important for Healing?

 Rather than following a strict, one-size-fits-all protocol, we pay attention to what’s happening in real time:

-Gently exploring new and effective ways of responding
+• Gently exploring with new and effective ways of responding

-I personally draw from different therapeutic approaches like AEDP, ACT, and Psychodynamic Therapy depending on what best supports the processes we’re working with.
+I personally draw from different therapeutic approaches like AEDP, ACT, or Psychodynamic Therapy depending on what best supports the processes we’re working with.

 The focus is on helping you shift the patterns that keep you stuck.